Albonycal/blog.albony.xyz/content/posts/thinking.md

 I think about my future and what I want to do in this marvelous world...

 I think about Music, and the power it posses.
-And sense it's energy, the modulation of voice, the vibration of strings, the resonance of sound.
+I sense it's energy, the modulation of voice, the vibration of strings, the resonance of sound.
 Not many people know it, but music is an important part of myself.
 If given the choice, I'd 100% pursue the career of singing.
 But these fields are very hard to break in and a lot of things depend on luck and connections.

 I think about why I started writing this post anyway??

-I think about the number of things I forgot which I was thinking while I am typing this out..
+I think about the number of things I forgot, which I was thinking while I am typing this out..

-I think about the initial title of this post which was "Random Thoughts", But it can't be truly [random](https://en.wikipedia.org/wiki/Randomness) because that's nearly [impossible](https://en.wikipedia.org/wiki/Ramsey_theory) to achieve and may only exist at the very foundations of matter.
+I think about the initial title of this post which was "Random Thoughts".
+But it can't be truly [random](https://en.wikipedia.org/wiki/Randomness) because that's nearly [impossible](https://en.wikipedia.org/wiki/Ramsey_theory) to achieve and may only exist at the very foundations of matter.
 The words in this article are just the result of the things my brain has caught up since my birth.

 I think about "thinking" and how our education system is trying it's best to [stop people from doing it](https://shrirangkahale.com/posts/education-system-and-youth/).

 I think about my laptop's battery, which is low.

 I think that this post will probably sound silly to me when I read it later..

 I think that it's late and I should probably sleep.
-I think whether an actual person will ever bother to read this :D